lara-pineda/sp_tastebud/README.md

 # TasteBud: A Food Recommendation System for Mobile Devices

+## Project Overview

+This is a mobile application designed to recommend recipes based on users' dietary preferences, nutritional needs, available ingredients, and allergies, as well as provide alternative ingredients for dishes with those specific allergens.
+Only for devices with Android OS version 7.0 and above.

+## Tech Stack
-* Flutter Project for CMSC 190-2 (A.Y.
-2023-2024)
+* Flutter
-* Author: Lara Patricia B. Pineda
+* Firebase
+* Edamam Recipe Search API
+* Edamam Food Database API
-* Email: lbpineda1@up.edu.ph
+* Spoonacular API

-* Institute of Computer Science,
-* College of Arts and Sciences,
-* University of the Philippines Los Baños

-## 📌 File Structure
+## File Structure
 ```
 sp_tastebud/
 │